 Repair your laminate flooring when damage occurs

 In the event that accidental damage occurs to one of the planks, minor scratches or dents can be repaired using a flooring touchup or color-fill kit.
 This special touch-up kit is a filler material, color coordinated to the color of your floor so that, when used properly, the repaired area is often invisible.
-The repaired area will hold up to foot traffic and wear just like the rest of your laminate flooring.
+You can then seal the area with our Restorer and the repaired area will hold up to foot traffic and wear just like the rest of your laminate flooring.

 Complete Home KitRegular price From $69.99 USDRegular priceUnit price per

 $79.99 USDSale price From $69.99 USDSale